Kushala-D/Sales-Performance-Churn-Risk-Analysis/README.md

 Top-performing products by revenue and volume
 Industry & Regional Insights
 Revenue distribution across sectors and regions

 📈 Key Insights
 Identified top-performing sales agents contributing to maximum revenue Detected stages with highest drop-offs in the sales funnel Found seasonal peaks and dips in revenue
-Highlighted high churn-risk customers for proactive retention strategies 🚀 How to Use
+Highlighted high churn-risk customers for proactive retention strategies
-Clone the repository
-Open SQL files in SQL Server Management Studio
-Run queries to explore insights
-Open the Power BI (.pbix) file to interact with dashboards 📌 Future Improvements
-Implement machine learning models for churn prediction Automate data pipeline for real-time analytics
-Enhance dashboard with advanced forecasting